smartcontractkit/mcms/docs/usage.md

    wrapping calls in `scheduleBatch`,`cancel`, and `bypasserExecuteBatch` calls, respectively
 2. `MinDelay` is a string representation of a Go `time.Duration` ("1s", "1h", "1d", etc.).
 This field is only required when `Operation == Schedule` and sets the delay for each transaction to be the provided value in seconds
-3. `TimelockAddresses` is a map of `ChainIdentifier` to the target `RBACTimelock` address for each chain.
+3. `TimelockAddresses` is a map of `ChainSelector` to the target `RBACTimelock` address for each chain.
 4. Each element in `Transactions` is now an array of operations that are all to be wrapped in a single `scheduleBatch` or `bypasserExecuteBatch` call and executed atomically.
 There is no concept of batching natively available in the MCMS contract which is why this is only available in the RBACTimelock flavor.